-Iowa’s tight end continued to play a key role in the offense in 2015, as Henry Krieger Coble and Kittle combined for 55 receptions for 695 yards and seven touchdowns.
+Iowa’s tight ends played a key role in the offense in 2015, as Henry Krieger Coble and Kittle combined for 55 receptions for 695 yards and seven touchdowns.
 Krieger Coble signed a free agent contract with Denver following the 2016 NFL Draft and was a member of the Los Angeles Rams practice squad in 2018.
 Jake Duzey, who missed the majority of his senior season in 2015 due to injury, earned an invitation to mini-camp with Indianapolis in 2017.

 Woods coached Iowa linebackers in 2014, as the Hawkeye defense ranked seventh in the nation in pass defense and 22nd in total defense.
 Iowa led the Big Ten and ranked second in the nation in fewest penalties and penalty yards.
 In his first year as a starter, linebacker Quinton Alston ranked second on the team in tackles and earned second team all-Big Ten honors.

 In 2013, Woods joined with Jim Reid in coaching three senior linebackers who served as the leaders of Iowa’s defense.
 Anthony Hitchens, Christian Kirksey, and James Morris each recorded over 100 tackles while earning all-conference recognition.
 The trio each recorded over 250 career tackles and combined for 950 total tackles in helping Iowa appear in three bowl games.

 Kirksey was selected in the third round of the 2014 NFL Draft by Cleveland, while Hitchens was selected by Dallas in the fourth round.
 Hitchens has started in the NFL for five seasons, serving as a team captain for the Super Bowl champion Kansas City Chiefs in 2019.
 Kirksey has been a starter in the NFL the past five seasons but missed the majority of 2019 due to injury.
 Morris signed an NFL free agent contract with New England immediately following the draft and was with the Super Bowl champions throughout the season.
 He spent the majority of the 2015 season with the New York Giants.